mariefourriere/breaking_badge/README.md

 # Improvements
 We wish to improve:

-* accessibility
+* Add some real shapes instead of its name
-* some features are missing in pages
+* Bonus task is missing
-* functions are not all fully working
+* Add a profile picture when creating a new user
+* The stat feature is also missing

 # Contributing
 Pull requests are mandatory.
 Our team was asked to make commits and pull request often to keep track of everybody's work.